Hotels Near the Piazza San Marco

 One of the most conveniently located hotels in this neighborhood is the(5 stars), which is just off the western end of St. Mark's Square.
 The Luna is Venice's oldest inn, with a history that goes back to the time of the Crusades.
 Read our review of this intimate luxury hotel that attracts many repeat visitors from Europe and North America.

-The newly renovated and renamed St. Regis Venice (5 stars) is close by, and it occupies five connected palazzi next alongside the Grand Canal.
+The newly renovated and renamed St. Regis Venice (5 stars), formerly the Europa & Regina, is close by.
+It occupies five connected palazzi next alongside the Grand Canal.
 The impressionist painter Claude Monet spent an autumn painting canalside views at the former Europa & Regina (then the Hotel Britannia) in 1908.

 (5 stars) are sister hotels.
 The Bauer is a luxury hotel facing a small square